pmharding/oclc_workshop/README.md

 # oclc_workshop
-This repository contains two simple Java applications.
+This repository contains two simple Java applications to demonstrate simple RNI-ES index and querying.

 # es_ingest_tool
 This application is for loading and transforming data into Elasticsearch using the Rosette Name Indexer plugin.